dwdhormos/CSharpCipher/README.md

 ### Plugins

-Dillinger is currently extended with the following plugins.
+CSharpCipher is currently extended with the following plugins.
 Instructions on how to use them in your own application are linked below.

 | Plugin | README |
 | ------ | ------ |